 After the seller chooses a mechanism $m$, Nature then chooses a distribution $\mathbf{F}$ from a given class of distributions $\mathcal{F}$ such that the valuation of the $n$ agents $\mathbf{v} \in \mathbb{R}_{+}^n$ are drawn from $\mathbf{F}$.
 The seller aims to select the mechanism $m$ to minimize the \textit{worst-case} regret.
 Our goal, therefore, is to characterize the minimax regret

 The problem is specified by the choice of the class of mechanisms $\mathcal{M}$, and the choice of the class of distributions $\mathcal{F}$.
-As stated before, we will consider the class of all DSIC direct mechanisms $\mathcal{M}$ satisfying (IR), (IC), \obedit{and} (AC) as defined in (\ref{mech-ir-ic-ac}).
+As stated before, we will consider the class of all DSIC direct mechanisms $\mathcal{M}$ satisfying (IR), (IC), (AC) as defined in (\ref{mech-ir-ic-ac}).

 \paragraph{Admissible distributions.} Lastly, we consider the choice of the class of admissible distributions $\mathcal{F}$.
 This class can be seen as capturing the ``power'' of Nature: the larger the class, the more powerful/adversarial Nature becomes.
-To date, when imposing no shape constraints in the distributions for the regret objective, the only available results for this class of problems are for a single buyer ($n=1$) \citep{BergemannSchlag08}, \obedit{or} for arbitrary $n$ when the class $\mathcal{F}$ is the class of arbitrary joint distributions \citep{KocyigitKR20-new}.
+To date, when imposing no shape constraints in the distributions, the only available results for this class of problems are for the regret objective and $n=1$ \citep{BergemannSchlag08}, and for arbitrary $n$ when the class $\mathcal{F}$ is the class of arbitrary joint distributions \citep{KocyigitKR20-new}.
 Interestingly, the minimax regret in the latter case is equal to that when $n=1$.
-In other words, without further restrictions on its power, Nature can ``effectively'' eliminate competition and more buyers do not improve minimax regret against arbitrary distributions.
+In other words, without further restrictions on its power, Nature can simply eliminate competition and more buyers do not improve minimax regret against arbitrary distributions.

 In the present work, we consider a broad set of natural candidates for $\mathcal{F}$ that represent a spectrum of possible levels of power for Nature.
 In particular, we will consider typical classes considered in the mechanism design literature when the distribution is assumed to be known, ranging from the independently and identically distributed (i.i.d.) valuations case, to various notions of common positive dependence structures (affiliated and exchangeable valuations and mixtures of i.i.d.~valuations), to general exchangeable distributions and general distributions.